-If you are an administrator or a curator with specific permission to change other users' passwords, you should see a link to 'set user passwords' at the bottom of the curator's index page.
-Click this.
+If you are an administrator or a curator with specific permission to change other users' passwords, you should see a 'User passwords' box in the admin section of the curator's index page.
+Click the 'Set passwords' link.

 Select the appropriate user from the drop-down list box and enter the new password twice where prompted.